gingerrexayers/empower-interview-canvasser-app/README.md

   - Edit voter notes inline.
 - **Data Export:** Export the voter list to a CSV file.
 - **Modern UI/UX:**
-  - Built with React, Vite, and TypeScript.
+  - Built with Preact, Vite, and TypeScript.
   - Styled with Tailwind CSS and shadcn/ui components.
   - Responsive design for both desktop and mobile use.
 - **Scalable Backend:**